jeremyleishman/useful_pwrshll_scripts/README.md

 # Useful Powershell Scripts

-## Useful powershell scripts for working with Microsoft machines via PowerShell.
+## Useful powershell scripts for working with Microsoft servers via PowerShell.

 ## This repo contains random cmdlets and scripts that I've used on various projects.